-

 - Compensatory

-Operators of professional activities falling within the scope of this Decree, in order to cover their liability arising from the provisions of this Decree, may make use of financial security (private insurance as well as other forms of financial guarantees) (Article 14 of the Decree – Article 14 of the Directive).
+Operators of professional activities falling within the scope of this Decree, to cover their liability arising from the provisions of this Decree, may make use of financial security (private insurance as well as other forms of financial guarantees) (Article 14 of the Decree – Article 14 of the Directive).

 If the operator has not acted fraudulently or negligently, they may be exempted from liability for the damage caused.
 This also applies if they acted within the scope of their activity and if the emission or the event that caused the damage was expressly foreseen in the license granted by the public authority for the exercise of their activity.